-The dev mailing list is a busy place.
+The commons-dev mailing list is a busy place.
 Very much a bazaar rather than a Cathedral.
 This means that VOTE threads have a habit of petering out.
-It a good idea to post a [RESULT][VOTE] which counts the binding VOTEs and tells people the result.
-The tally should separate binding from non-binding VOTES.
-It is also good to place a time limit on [VOTE] threads.
-Finally, VOTE threads often digress into interesting discussions not directly related to the VOTE iteslf.
-In these cases, it is better to start new threads with appropriate subject headers for the side discussions.
-This makes it easier to navigate the list archives and also keeps the VOTE thread on track (or leads to it being stopped, where appropriate).
+It a good idea to post a ["VOTE"][RESULT] which counts the binding VOTEs and tells people the result.